-Most addiction centers will go through the Xanax withdrawal and detox timeline with patients, so they know what to expect.
+Most treatment centers will go through the Xanax withdrawal and detox timeline with patients, so they know what to expect.
 The addiction recovery process can be quite long, and withdrawal symptoms can begin to kick in within 24 hours.
 The withdrawal symptoms are similar to the effects of Xanax.
 GABA levels in the central nervous system (CNS) get out of balance when the user decides to stop taking Xanax.

 Knowing what to expect can help many Xanax users make it through the treatment.
 Otherwise, it’ll feel like there’s no end in sight.
 This article will look at the withdrawal timeline and symptoms to expect.
 It’ll also briefly go over the different types of medications used in medical detox.
-It’s important to remember that all American addiction centers will offer their own treatment program.
+It’s important to remember that all treatment centers will offer their own treatment program.
 The substance abuse treatment may follow a different schedule or may use a different medication.

 Xanax is a brand name for the generic drug alprazolam.
 Alprazolam is classified as a benzodiazepine.
 Xanax can be prescribed to help treat anxiety and panic disorders, and it’s one of the most commonly prescribed psychiatric medications in the U.S. All benzodiazepines have a calming effect on the user and are central nervous system depressants.

 Xanax works by increasing the amount of a naturally-occurring neurotransmitter called GABA in the brain.
 GABA is an inhibitory neurotransmitter.
 With Xanax, since the effects of GABA are increased, there is a calming effect on brain activity.
 This can lead to feelings of relaxation, drowsiness or sedation.